davidwoody/Stripe-Easy-for-Meteor/README.md

 ### StripeEasy.subscribe(obj, plan_id, callback)

 Subscribes a new user to the specified plan_id.
 The callback function should have two arguments, an `error` and a `result` argument.
 Where `obj` is the object returned from `StripeEasy.submitHelper(e)` and `callback` is a function to call after Stripe responds.
+On success it will modify the currently logged in user's `profile.stripe` to have a `customerId` and a `subscription` property.

 ### StripeEasy.update(plan_id, callback)

 Where `plan_id` is the new plan_id to update to.

 The callback function should have two arguments, an `error` and a `result` argument.
+On success, will update the currently logged in user's `profile.stripe.subscription` property with the new subscription and return the subscription object.

 ### StripeEasy.cancel(callback)

 Cancels the currently logged in users subscription plan.
 The callback function should have two arguments, an `error` and a `result` argument.
+On success, will update the currently logged in user's `profile.stripe.subscription` property.

 ### StripeEasy.config(obj)

-Easily add CSS classes to the inputs by passing `{inputClasses: "class-name class-name"}`to the StripeEasy.config.
+Easily add CSS classes to the inputs by passing `{inputClasses: "input-lg custom-class-name"}`to the StripeEasy.config function.

 ### Plays nicely with Bootstrap and Font-Awesome

-Has some error class validation built into the input tabs, and also adds icons when bootstrap and font-awesome are added to your project.
+Has some bootstrap error class validation built into the input tabs, and also adds icons when bootstrap and font-awesome are added to your project.

 ## TODO